Error bounded compression for weather and climate applications: Benchmarks

 \section{Benchmarks}

 We design a suite of benchmarks varying from compressing single-time-step sample data and collecting error statistics to using compressed data in complex applications inspired by real-world scenarios.
 In the first group of benchmarks, we apply compression on a small subset of the ERA5 dataset \citep{hersbach2020era5}, and collect error statistics of the compression results including structural similarity (SSIM), histogram of point-wise errors, and power spectra of the reconstructed data.
 We further examine the visual quality of compressed data with a case study in a tropical cyclone scenario.
 In addition to directly compressed variables, we compute horizontal divergence from compressed primitive variables to test the compressors' abilities of preserving relative values of neighboring locations and correlated variables.
-In the end, we apply the compressed data to a global energy budget closure analysis and Lagrangian trajectory simulation as representative real-world applications.
-We also identify thresholds of compression errors suitable for practical use.
+In the end, we apply the compressed data to a global energy budget closure analysis and a Lagrangian trajectory simulation as representative real-world applications.
+We also identify thresholds of compression errors suitable for practical use according to the natural variability represented by ERA5 uncertainty members.

 Based on the benchmark suite, we test our method against other established compression methods: SZ, SZ3, SPERR, and Bitrounding.
 For error-bounded methods including SZ, SZ3, and SPERR, we vary the range-relative max absolute error tolerance from 0.1\% to 10\% to get a series of compressed data with varying compression ratios.
-Following \citet{liang2022sz3}, the range-relative max error is defined as the ratio of max absolute error and data range in a data chunk (see \autoref{sec:err_def} for details).
+Following Liang et al.~\citep{liang2022sz3}, the range-relative max error is defined as the ratio of max absolute error and data range in a data chunk (see SI Table S1 for details).
 For Bitrounding, we vary the kept bit-wise information content from 80\% to 99.9\%.
 In energy balance analysis and Lagrangian trajectory simulation, we only benchmark EBCC and SZ3 since SZ3 has been leading in previous benchmarks.